Does that sound cruel? I don’t think it is. Here’s why…

 I would follow that by saying that I am thinking of the children which is in stark contrast to their parents, “open borders” activists, most of the corporate media, and the President of the United States.

 The bleeding heart libs make a reasonably good show of caring, but it always seems rather superficial.
 It seems to be more about the optics of caring.
 Incentivizing families to send minors to make the dangerous trek across the border is the antithesis of caring about children.
 A 9-year old girl died this month when her family tried to cross the Rio Grande into Texas.

-The President cannot possibly think that a mother would send her 9-year-old child to walk from Honduras to Texas without an adult to assist him.
-How would he know where to go?
-Just to put this in context, that’s a Fourth Grader — he doesn’t even have all of his permanent teeth yet.
+The President cannot possibly think that a mother would send her 9-year-old child to walk from Honduras to Texas without an adult to assist her.
+How would she know where to go?
+Just to put this in context, that’s a Fourth Grader — she doesn’t even have all of her permanent teeth yet.
 It might be a “gut-wrenching” decision, but it’s also a calculated one.